info201a-au2022/project-group-4-section-ac/instructions/p01-proposal.md

 | olympic_results.csv | 162804 | 16 | Petro.
 “Olympic Summer & Winter Games, 1986-2022.”
 Kaggle, 11 Apr.
 2022, https://www.kaggle.com/datasets/piterfm/olympic-games-medals-19862018?select=olympic_results.csv. | https://www.kaggle.com/datasets/piterfm/olympic-games-medals-19862018?select=olympic_results.csv |
 | olympic_medals.csv | 21697 | 12 | Petro.
 “Olympic Summer & Winter Games, 1986-2022.”
 Kaggle, 11 Apr.
 2022, https://www.kaggle.com/datasets/piterfm/olympic-games-medals-19862018?select=olympic_medals.csv. | https://www.kaggle.com/datasets/piterfm/olympic-games-medals-19862018?select=olympic_medals.csv |

+3. Citation, and urls: see above table.
+4. Describe the dataset:
+    - (a) For all of the above `.csv` files, Petro was the official (or main) author.
+Petro had some collaborators, Kalilur Rahman and Niek van der Zwaag, but they were not listed as official authors.
+The data can be estimated to have been collected from https://olympics.com/ by Petro around November 2021, as that is when the downloads of this data set started (there is no official start recording date anywhere on the data set FAQs.
+However, the data on https://olympics.com/ has been being recorded since 12/31/1899 up until 04/29/2022.
+Petro did not record any specific purpose behind their decision to create this dataset themself.
+However, we can suppose that this data was collected as a part of their own personal project due to the Python scripts of visualizations that they attached in the description of the dataset.
+    - (b) The data collection effort by Petro was not funded, or at least he does not disclose that it was funded.
+The Olympics organization (and the host nation of the Olympics game for that year) funds the collection and recording of data on the Olympic games.
+Future host nations, historians, and future athletes (non-Olympic athletes as well) all benefit from the data.
+Sports organizations, corporations, and future host nations will most likely benefit monetarily from data on the past games.
+    - (c) The data was validated by the Olympics organization.
+Since Petro pulled the data only from the Olympics organization, then the data was pulled from the one true source (and authority) on what happened during previous Olympic games.
+Therefore, the data is trustworthy.
+    - (d) We obtained the data by downloading the `.csv` files that Petro organized the data in from the links included in the above table.
+We credited the source of the data, Petro, who credited (in his own sources), the Olympics organization.

 # Expected Implications
 TODO